 Are there CLE requirements in Michigan?

-There are not CLE requirements in Michigan.
+There are currently no CLE requirements in Michigan.